jvpichowski-projects/rocket-sound-groundstation-gui/README.md

 ## Learn More

-To get started with PSC Development, you can take a look at the _PSC Developer Manual_.
+To get started with gui development, you can take a look at the _PSC Developer Manual_.
 It contains many explanations of the most important concepts, practical guides, references, and more.

 You can find the latest versions (in PDF format) in the [Documentation Repo Releases](https://github.com/TelestionTeam/telestion-docs/releases/latest).

-For a full API Reference of all the Telestion Client APIs, check out the documentation of the Telestion Client: https://telestionteam.github.io/telestion-client/
+For a full API Reference of all the Telestion Gui Client APIs, check out the documentation of the Telestion Client: https://telestionteam.github.io/telestion-client/

 To learn React, check out the [React documentation](https://reactjs.org/).